-On April 1, 1989, Thomas Muster experienced one of the worst days of his life, hit by a drunk driver in Miami just a couple of hours following the semi-final victory at the Masters 1000 event!
-With a nasty left knee injury, the Austrian had to go home and undergo surgery, staying away from the court until September and starting all over in 1990 with the title in Adelaide.
+On April 1, 1989, Thomas Muster experienced one of the worst days of his life, hit by a drunk driver in Miami just a couple of hours following the semi-final victory!
+With a nasty left knee injury, the Austrian had to go home and undergo surgery, staying away from the court until September and starting all over in 1990 with the Adelaide title.

 From the end of February, Thomas opted to play on clay instead of flying to Indian Wells and Miami, winning two Challengers and one ATP title in Cairo, Casablanca and Agadir to move closer to the place in the top-20 again.